PatrickMassot/verbose-lean4/README.md

 The best way to have a quick look is to read the examples file in [English](https://github.com/PatrickMassot/verbose-lean4/blob/master/Verbose/English/Examples.lean) or [French](https://github.com/PatrickMassot/verbose-lean4/blob/master/Verbose/French/Examples.lean), although GitHub obviously misses proper syntax highlighting here.
+More documentation will come soon.

 There is also an experimental point-and-click interface for courses with a low time budget.
 One can see it in the following animated gif.

 ![Point-and-click interface](verbose_widget_test_en.gif)

-This Lean 4 version is not yet well tested since it has not been used for teaching yet.
-Error messages are not yet translated.
+This Lean 4 version is not yet well tested since it has not been used a lot for teaching yet.
+It is currently used in Strasbourg.
 If you use those tactics for teaching, I'd be very interested to hear about it, and would gladly add your name and the name of your university in this file.